-Start time was 1pm but we got a late start.
+The start time was 1 pm but we got a late start.
 Sometimes that happens.

 Joe Jacquinet kept getting his pumpkin played with or taken away from him by Sisco (& Pete).
 At one point Sisco pushed his pumpkin away from him and then took off toward shore.
 (No video but boy wouldn’t that have been fun!)

 This is definitely a fun time for our new Junior Divers.
 It is especially a great bonding experience for the junior divers and their parents!
-Pictured are Justin Walkinshaw and Kennedy Bandy and Tori & Mark Willoughby.
-Cailee Lake and Tucker Cupp are also new junior divers who participated in this years pumpkin carving.
+Pictured are Justin Walkinshaw and Kennedy Bandy and Tori and Mark Willoughby.
+Cailee Lake and Tucker Cupp are also new junior divers who participated in this year’s pumpkin carving.

 The water was a refreshing 68 degrees.